The medically important stages in the life cycle of certain minor protozoa are described in Table 53–1.

 Acanthamoeba castellanii and Naegleria fowleri are free-living amebas that cause meningoencephalitis.
 The organisms are found in warm freshwater lakes and in soil.
 Their life cycle involves trophozoite and cyst stages.
 Cysts are quite resistant and are not killed by chlorination.

 Naegleria trophozoites usually enter the body through mucous membranes while an individual is swimming.
 They can penetrate the nasal mucosa and cribriform plate to produce a purulent meningitis and encephalitis that are usually rapidly fatal (Figure 53–1).
 Acanthamoeba is carried into the skin or eyes during trauma.
 Acanthamoeba infections occur primarily in immunocompromised individuals, whereas Naegleria infections occur in otherwise healthy persons, usually children.
 In the United States, these rare infections occur mainly in the southern states and California.

-Naegleria fowleri—trophozoite.
+Naegleria fowleri.
+Trophozoite.
 Arrows point to two ameba-shaped trophozoites in brain tissue.
-(Source: Public Health Image Library, Centers for Disease Control and Prevention.)
+(Reproduced with permission from Public Health Image Library, Centers for Disease Control and Prevention.)

 Diagnosis is made by finding amebas in the spinal fluid.
 The prognosis is poor even in treated cases.
 Amphotericin B may be effective in Naegleria infections.
 Pentamidine, ketoconazole, or flucytosine may be effective in Acanthamoeba infections.